 Hopdoddy’s fries are stellar as well.
 I opted for the truffle fries, with a green chili queso sauce for dipping.
 First, let me just say that the green chili queso could easily stand alone on the menu.
 It was delicious.
 Almost good enough to swim in, and I’m bit jealous that my burger and fries weren’t granted the opportunity.
 I also highly recommend the hot honey and sage sweet potato fries!

 In addition to the burgers and fries, Hopdoddy has a couple mean milkshakes that I hear are worthy of a sip.
 Might I suggest you try “The Suicide”.
 Lovingly, named after Instagram influencer @ThatBoyAsad, it’s a mashup of their oreo cookie, caramel & sea salt, and Nutella & chocolate pretzel shake.
 Though I didn’t try it, it looked quite tempting.

-If you’re out and about in the city I highly suggest you stop in to Hopdoddy for great burgers, fries, shakes, cocktails and crafts.
+If you’re on the hunt for burgers in Houston, I highly suggest you stop in to Hopdoddy for great burgers, fries, shakes, cocktails and crafts.
 The Rice Village location has an excellent patio!

 5510 MORNINGSIDE DR STE 100